The Kashmir Conflict-

 Lilienthal.

-economic life-line and supported their argument that the headwaters of
+The Pakistani ruling elite viewed Kashmir further as an economic lifeline and supported their argument that the headwaters of

 potential had been part of Pakistan’s Kashmir policy.
 Sir Zafrullah Khan,